upb-lea/LEA_KiCad_Library/README.md

 ```
 Open the github page, choose your branch and create a `pull request`.

-# BOM generation
+## BOM generation
-The component library is aligned to use the add-on [Kicost](https://github.com/hildogjr/KiCost).
+The component library is aligned to use the add-on [KiCost](https://github.com/hildogjr/KiCost).
 Therefore the above mentioned keys `Manufacturer`, `manf#` and `mouser#` are mandatory in the symbol.
 In the schematic, navigate `Tools` -> `create BOM` and run a random one, e.g. `bom_csv_grouped_by_value`.
-Install kicost, navigate via terminal to your kicad project folder and enter `kicost` to your terminal.
+Install KiCost, navigate via terminal to your kicad project folder and enter `kicost` to your terminal.
 As input file, choose the `.xml` file what was created by the BOM command.
 After that, the KiCost BOM will be created.
 To get the prices and stock information from Mouser, create a Mouser API key on the Mouser homepage and enter it into the [config file](https://hildogjr.github.io/KiCost/docs/_build/singlehtml/index.html#configuration-file).

-# Type labels
+## Library type labels
 For a better findability and sorting of the many components, it is necessary to use a type code.
 Some examples are given here.
-## SMD resistors
+### SMD resistors
 Differences:
  * Type: `SMD` / `THT`
  * Values: `_100R` / `__4R7` / `0R001`